 - Do not practice skin fasting for more than seven days at one go.
 Start by 2-3 days of fasting and then increase the duration.

 - Practice skin fasting not more than once every two months.
 However, if you use an assortment of products and makeup, you may fast once a month.

 - Regulate external humidity with a humidifier, especially if you live in a dry or cold region.

 - If you notice any adverse response, discontinue it immediately and fall back to your original skincare routine.

 Ultimately, you need to listen to your skin and see how it responds to skin fasting to determine the frequency.
 Does skin fasting have any side effects?
 Find out below.

 Dry skin is one of the leading and highly publicized side effects of skin fasting.
 Several users have complained of experiencing tight and parched skin on the very first day of their skin fast.

 Skin fasting does not necessarily mean you have to forego all your skin care products.
 When layering products, you often do not realize which one is benefitting your skin.
-Taking a break from a few products can help you realize your skin needs and streamline your skin care routine.
+Taking a break from a few products can help you realize your skin needs and streamline your skincare routine.
 Skin fasting may also help understand which products complement each other and which do not.
-If you want to practice skin fasting, go slow and start with one or two products to reach an equilibrium.
-However, if you have any skin condition or have dry skin, it is better to avoid skin fasting.
+If you want to practice this, go slow and start with one or two products to reach an equilibrium.
+However, if you have any skin condition or have dry skin, it is better to avoid it.

 How long does the skin fasting process take to bear results?